openedx/docs.openedx.org/source/educators/how-tos/communication/administer_discussions.rst

 Group Community TA role can check for messages that have been flagged in this way and edit or delete them as needed.

-.. removed note for open edx re flag behavior in mobile apps.
-Posts can
-.. now be flagged in the mobile apps.
-CT April 25, 2016

 #.
 View the live version of your course and select **Discussion** at the top of
    the page.